Cidan/ca/README.md

 ## Starting Over

 Simply delete the `CA` directory to delete all certs, CA, and databases, and re-run the `create_ca` script.

+## TODO

+Move more of the CA config into the openssl.cnf file.